 SUE NICHOLSON

 Sue Nicholson graduated from Mississippi State University with a Bachelor of Music Education degree.
 Mrs. Nicholson taught instrumental music for 13 years in Mississippi and 17 years in the Florida panhandle.
 While in Mississippi, Mrs. Nicholson helped lead the way for the Pearl High School Band to become nationally known at Bands of America competitions, where they consistently were finalists at regional competitions, including 2 time finalists at Grand Nationals.
-The Pearl Band is the first, and still one of only two Mississippi bands to be named Overall Grand Champions at a Bands of America Regional.
+The Pearl Band was the first Mississippi band to be named Overall Grand Champions at a Bands of America Regional.
 Sue and David together received the Phi Beta Mu Most Outstanding Bandmasters award for Mississippi in 1983.
 Sue was twice on the staff of the Mississippi Lions All-State Band, including the band’s 1982 three-week tour of South Africa, where the Lions Band performed a field show eight straight evenings at the Durban Military Tattoo.